cj1128/sicp-review/README.md

     > --- page68
     - Finded square root y of number x equals to finding a fixed point of the function `y = x/y`
       - But the naive search does not converge, we need to use a technique called **average damping** to transform the function to be `y = 1/2(y + x/y)`, and this is the Newton's method.
+- Procedures as Returned Values
+  - Previous square-root procedure is a special case of [Newton's method](./chapter-1/1.3/sqrt-with-newtons-method.scm)
+    - > If g(x) is a differentiable function, then a solution of the equation g(x) = 0 is a fixed point of the function f(x) = x - g(x)/Dg(x)

 ## Exercise